jsalatas/plasma-pstate/README.md

 <a target="_blank" rel="noopener noreferrer" href="https://github.com/jsalatas/plasma-pstate/raw/master/screenshots/screenshot_4.png"><img src="https://github.com/jsalatas/plasma-pstate/raw/master/screenshots/screenshot_4.png" alt="Intel P-state and CPUFreq Manager Widget with Nvidia PowerMizer Settings" title="Intel P-state and CPUFreq Manager Widget with Nvidia PowerMizer Settings" width="500px"></a>

+4. MSI Cooler Boost

+- This assume that you already have seen if your laptop is supported by ISW tool, already seen https://github.com/YoyPa/isw/blob/master/README.md and set up it, and isw is in the executable path.

 ## What it isn't
 This is just a GUI widget and it is not meant to replace